 This must be the official identification of a nation, a National Olympic Committee or an IJF affiliated National Federation.
+Mention of an institution is not allowed.
 No commercial brand can be associated to it.
-It is fixed on the left-hand side, at the chest level (see picture 5) with a maximum surface of 100 cm.
+It is fixed on the left-hand side, at the chest level (see picture 5) with a maximum surface of 100 cm2.
 It can also appear in the publicity space (see picture 6).